cyface-de/android-backend/README.md

   Even with `vectorDrawables.useSupportLibrary` enabled the vector drawable won't work as a notification icon (`notificationBuilder.setSmallIcon()`) on devices with API < 21.
 We assume that's because of the way we need to inject your custom notification.
-  A simple fix is to have a the xml in `res/drawable-anydpi-v21/icon.xml` and to generate notification icon PNGs under the same resource name in the usual paths (`res/drawable-**dpi/icon.png`).
+  A simple fix is to have the xml in `res/drawable-anydpi-v21/icon.xml` and to generate notification icon PNGs under the same resource name in the usual paths (`res/drawable-**dpi/icon.png`).

 #### Start Service